evildmp/conference-handbook/handbook/timeline.rst

 It can be harder than you think to find a suitable window, especially for a larger event in a smaller city.

-Don't forget that your attendees may need a day either side of the event.
+Don't forget that your attendees may need a day either side of the event if they are travelling long distances.

 Venues
 ------